 Test Valley Borough Council has examined the results from monitoring in the borough.
 Concentrations are all below the objectives, therefore there is no need to proceed to a Detailed Assessment.

 3 New Local Developments

 3.1 Road Traffic Sources

-Test Valley Borough Council has identified no new significant 'Road Traffic Sources' since the Updating and Screening Assessment was produced in April 2009.
+Test Valley Borough Council has identified no significant new Road Traffic Sources since the last Progress Report was produced in April 2010.

 3.2 Other Transport Sources